SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Related Work

-\textbf{Scaling and training.} Scaling laws~\cite{kaplan2020scaling,hoffmann2022training,zhai2022scaling} quantify performance vs. parameters/data/compute in NLP and vision, guiding resource allocation.
+\textbf{Scaling behavior and training.} Empirical scaling analyses~\cite{kaplan2020scaling,hoffmann2022training,zhai2022scaling} quantify performance vs.\ parameters/data/compute in NLP and vision, guiding resource allocation.
 Prior work has shown that increasing unrolled depth (number of cascades) is important for reconstruction performance: ReconFormer~\cite{guo2023reconformer} demonstrated this with recurrent transformers, and similar findings were reported for deep unrolled models~\cite{xin2024rethinking}.
-For training, our cascade expansion applies progressive training~\cite{bengio2009curriculum,karras2018progressive} which stabilizes optimization to deep unrolling.
+However, no prior study has systematically characterized the scaling behavior of unrolled MRI models across both depth and data axes.
+For training, our cascade expansion applies progressive training~\cite{bengio2009curriculum,karras2018progressive} to stabilize optimization during deep unrolling.